 1. NORTH SHORE

 An hour drive from Waikiki, the North Shore is one of my favorite places in the world.
-I absolutely love it here!
+I love it here!
 Start your day with a stop in Haleiwa and grab breakfast or lunch in this historic town before you head out on your adventure.
-During the summer months, the Country is flat and perfect for swimming, snorkeling and diving.
-In winter, the waves get big… in some places up to 25- 40 feet.
-There are several surfing competitions during the winter months (November- December) so beaches can get busy and you can expect even more traffic.
+During the summer months, the Country is flat and perfect for swimming, snorkeling, and diving.
+In winter, the waves get big.
+In some places up to 25- 40 feet.
+There are several surfing competitions during the winter months (November- December) so beaches can get busy, and you can expect even more traffic.

 - Haleiwa Alii